PostHog/posthog.com/contents/blog/clickhouse-vs-druid.md

 categories: ["Engineering", "Guides"]
 ---

-Contrary to what the names might suggest, ClickHouse isn’t an influencer house and Druid isn’t a Star Wars character – they are both OLAP databases designed to store lots of data.
+Contrary to what the names might suggest, ClickHouse isn’t an TikTok influencer house and Druid isn’t (just) a D&D character class – they're both OLAP databases designed to store lots of data.

-OLAP, unlike OLTP databases like mySQL, store data in a columnar format, ripe for aggregations.
-But while ClickHouse and Druid solve a fundamentally similar problem, they do so via dramatically different approaches.
+OLAP, unlike OLTP databases like mySQL (see below), store data in a columnar format, ripe for aggregations.
+But, while ClickHouse and Druid solve a fundamentally similar problem, they do so via dramatically different approaches.

 ![OLAP vs OLTP](../images/blog/clickhouse-vs-postgres/rows-vs-columns.png)

 Business intelligence tools, stock market trading books, and apps with lots of charts and graphs are all examples of products that could benefit from OLAP databases.

 At PostHog, we use ClickHouse to power our analytics warehouse – lovingly dubbed our Events Mansion.
-ClickHouse was a saving grace when our Postgres set-up was crumbling to a crash given our growth.
+ClickHouse was a saving grace when our Postgres set-up was grinding to a halt due to our growth.

 But what about Apache Druid?
 An accomplished database in its own right, Druid approaches common analytical problems very differently.

-In this article, we’ll explore exactly how Druid differs from ClickHouse, including how they work, who uses which and why.
+In this article, we’ll explore those differences, including how they work, who uses which and why.

 > Want to know more about OLAP (column-based) vs OLTP (row-based) databases?
 Read our guide [comparing ClickHouse (OLAP) and PostgreSQL](/blog/clickhouse-vs-postgres), the most popular open-source OLTP database.